 We can also recommend taking a look at Backblaze B2.
 This service offers a simple pricing model of $0.005 GB/Month for data stored, and also offers the first 10 GB for free, but does have download fees.

 Wasabi offers a well rounded hot cloud storage service that achieves its goals of affordability, reliability and highly secure.
 We think the positives encompass the free trial without a credit card, the HIPAA and HITECH compliance, the affordable cost of storage along with the option to get a discount for a longer plan, and the protection from ransomware that the Object Lock feature provides.

 Some negatives to keep in mind include the lack of phone support with upgrading to a premium support plan, the absence of a free tier as other companies in this space offer the first 10 GB at no cost, and the lack of chat support.
 Overall, Wasabi is certainly worth an evaluation when choosing an S3 provider.

-We've listed the best free cloud storage (opens in new tab).
+We've tested the best free cloud storage.

 Mark is an expert on 3D printers, drones and phones.
 He also covers storage, including SSDs, NAS drives and portable hard drives.
 He started writing in 1986 and has contributed to MicroMart, PC Format, 3D World, among others.